Stefan-Ivanov94/Py_Fundamentals/README.md

 # Py_Fundamentals
-These are the tasks from the course, which I consider more interesting.
+These are the tasks from the Python FUndamentals course, which I consider more interesting.